alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-10-04-merge-a-git-repository-and-its-history-into-a-subdirectory-of-a-second-git-repository.md

 In this post, I document how to merge a Git repo git@git.example.com:PUP/puppet-roles.git (hereafter “puppet-roles”) into the modules/ directory a second Git repo git@git.example.com:PUP/control-repo.git (“control-repo”).
 And after the merge, I explain how to filter the history so that commands like git log, git blame and git show all work as expected, and show a history as if the files in the subdirectory had always been there.

 ## Set up a test environment

 I begin by cloning control-repo into /var/tmp as follows:

 ~~~ text
 $ cd /var/tmp
 $ git clone git@git.example.com:PUP/control-repo.git
 ~~~

 ## Merge the second repo into a subdirectory

 Now merge the second repo into the modules subdirectory of the first repo.
 Firstly, add a remote and fetch its content:

 ~~~ text
 $ git remote add -f puppet-role git@git.example.com:PUP/puppet-roles.git
 ~~~

 The -f option here means “after adding the remote, also fetch”.

-Next, perform the merge but tell Git via --no-commit to pretend the merge failed and stop before committing, to give us a chance to inspect and further tweak the merge result before committing.
+Next, perform the merge but tell Git via `--no-commit` to pretend the merge failed and stop before committing, to give us a chance to inspect and further tweak the merge result before committing.

 ~~~ text
 $ git merge -s ours --no-commit puppet-role/master --allow-unrelated-histories
 ~~~

 There should be a message printed to the screen, “Automatic merge went well; stopped before committing as requested”.

-The --no-commit option says to perform the merge but pretend the merge failed and not autocommit, to give the user a chance to inspect and further tweak the merge result before committing.
+The `--no-commit` option says to perform the merge but pretend the merge failed and not autocommit, to give the user a chance to inspect and further tweak the merge result before committing.
 This is so that we can modify the tree using the read-tree command below.

-A note about the --allow-unrelated-histories option.
+A note about the `--allow-unrelated-histories` option.
 Since Git 2.9, the default behaviour of git merge has changed:

 > “git merge” used to allow merging two branches that have no common base by default, which led to a brand new history of an existing project created and then get pulled by an unsuspecting maintainer, which allowed an unnecessary parallel history merged into the existing project.
 The command has been taught not to allow this by default, with an escape hatch --allow-unrelated-histories option to be used in a rare event that merges histories of two projects that started their lives independently.

 See [here](https://github.com/git/git/blob/master/Documentation/RelNotes/2.9.0.txt#L58-L68) in the Git change log.

-Naturally, the object of the git merge command, puppet-role/master, means “the master branch of the Git repo at the remote named ‘puppet-role'”.
+Naturally, the object of the git merge command, puppet-role/master, means “the master branch of the Git repo at the remote named ‘puppet-role‘”.

 Next, read the commits from the root of puppet-role/master and place the files resulting from them under modules/role:

 ~~~ text
 $ git read-tree --prefix=modules/role -u puppet-role/master:
 ~~~

 Note the colon at the end there.
 The colon is actually a delimiter, with remote/branch on the left-hand side and a path on the right-hand side.
 Our path is an empty string, which means to use the root.

 This commands returns more or less instantly and should provide no output.